neelkamath/osmosis-spec/explanation/prototype_deviations.md

 ### Buses

 Every document in the `buses` collection stores a bus's metadata.

+To seed bus data, see the [`buses` directory](../datasets/buses).
+Each of its subdirectories (e.g., `blue_route`) holds the respective route's buses.

 Here are two examples.

 ```json5
 {